geovedi/book-notes/2022/the-future-is-analog.notes.md

-# The Future Is Analog
+# The Future Is Analog: How to Create a More Human World
 Author: David Sax

 ## Introduction